NQNStudios/kisslang/README.md

 As of November 2020:

 * No one.
-So far there is only the most basic proof-of-concept in a branch of the Hiss repository.
+So far it is only a VERY basic proof-of-concept.

 At the next milestone:

 * Language design enthusiasts
 * Hobbyists writing disposable code without deadlines

-Maybe someday:
+Hopefully someday:

 * Professional game developers who want to learn the ways of Lisp